Duality for Delsarte's extremal problem on locally compact Abelian groups: The functional analysis approach and the proof of Theorem

 in particular $f\neq 0$.
 By $f\in C$ and by the assumption on $\si$ we may suppose $\langle f,\si\rangle=1$ (positive scalar multiple).
 Whence we conclude $\langle f,\rh\rangle<s$, and $\alpha<s$.
 Finally $\alpha\leq \widetilde{\omega}$ follows. \end{proof}

-The next result, cited from the literature (see, e.g., \cite[16, Section 15.D]{Holmes}), will be important for the proof of Theorem \ref{thm:revvir}. \begin{lemma} Let $X$ be a real locally convex space and let $P,Q\subseteq X$ be closed convex cones.
+The next result, cited from the literature, see, e.g., \cite[Lemma 2.1 (a)]{JeyaWolf} \begin{lemma} Let $X$ be a real locally convex space and let $P,Q\subseteq X$ be closed convex cones.
 If $0\in P\cap Q$ and the interior of one of the cones intersects the other one, then

 \end{lemma}

 \begin{proof}[Proof of Theorem \ref{thm:revvir}] Now we choose in the setting of the previous lemmas $E=X=\ell^{1}(G;\RR)$, $C=P\cap Q$, where $Q=Q_{\Omega_+^c,\Omega_-^c}$, and $\si,\rh\in X'$ as in Theorem \ref{thm:revvir}.
 Note that $P^*+Q^*\subseteq (P\cap Q)^*$, so in the setting of the foregoing two lemmas we trivially obtain